Food chemistry: Flavours

 Flavour in food is important in how food smells and tastes to the consumer, especially in sensory analysis.
 Some of these products occur naturally like salt and sugar, but flavour chemists (called a "flavourist") develop many of these flavours for food products.
 Such artificial flavours include methyl salicylate which creates the wintergreen odor and lactic acid which gives milk a tart taste.

 Food additives

-Food additives are substances added to food for preserving flavours, or improving taste or appearance.
+Food additives are substances added to food for preserving flavours, or improving taste, look, smell and freshness.
 The processes are as old as adding vinegar for pickling or as an emulsifier for emulsion mixtures like mayonnaise.
 These are generally listed by "E number" in the European Union or GRAS ("generally recognized as safe") by the United States Food and Drug Administration.